amananku26/Masai-Sprint-2-3/README.md

 ###### Login Page  > Dash Page > Get Access to Covid-19 and Cryptocurrency Data  > Next Page.
 ##### Contains Fixed Navigation Bar Included a Logout Function Through Out the whole Pages
+I have created a Static Website Using
+HTML, CSS , Bootstrap ,Js.
+User Have to login with the defined credentials username and password.
+Using the XHR and two API's (1- Covid-19 2- Coingencko) Users can access the Two data from the Dash Section.
+Can Check Documentation on the provided link for More information.